Updated February 18, 2021

 - When you take breaks, spend time with them.
 Even if it's only for 30 minutes every couple of hours, setting aside pockets of time to play with your kids is important.
 This bonding time is good for both you and the kids and will also make them feel less inclined to cause a distraction when you need to get back to work.

 TVs, cellphones, tablets, and the like are all super distracting when you're trying to work.
 As painful as it is to put them away or turn them off, it has to be done, or else you're just asking for your work productivity to drop significantly.
 Do whatever you think will work for you (hide your phone from sight, turn the volume on the TV down, turn off notifications), and you're one step closer to being a successful remote worker.

 This work productivity tip has probably already crossed your mind, but it's definitely worth mentioning.
 When you choose your home office space, try your best to pick a location with the least amount of distractions.
 Your home office space is the key to maintaining work productivity, so it has to be in a secluded, quiet spot in your home.

 Staying Home, Staying Social

-Without coworkers sitting next to you and team meetings (in person), working remotely can become a little lonely.
-Even though it can be easy to isolate yourself and limit social interaction to emails only, it’s important to make a special effort to communicate regularly.
-If you aren’t sure how to put this in to practice, consider these ideas.
+Working remotely can become a little lonely without coworkers sitting next to you and team meetings (in person).
+Even though it can be easy to isolate yourself and limit social interaction to emails only, it's important to make a special effort to communicate regularly.
+If you aren't sure how to put this into practice, consider these ideas.

 Make Video Chats Mandatory